allenai/neurodiscoverybench/inference_with_custom_agent.md

-# ⭐️ Running a Custom Agent on NeuroDiscoveryBench
+# :sparkles: Building a Custom Agent for NeuroDiscoveryBench

-This guide provides step-by-step instructions for integrating your **custom agent** into the NeuroDiscoveryBench pipeline, performing inference on benchmark tasks, and evaluating your agent's performance using our provided metrics.
+This guide provides step-by-step instructions for integrating your **custom agent** into the NeuroDiscoveryBench pipeline, performing inference on benchmark tasks, and evaluating your agent's performance with our eval metrics.

 ## 1. Prerequisites